DDS-Lab/disaster-image-processing/README.md

 # disaster-image-processing

-This is the pipeline for downloading the images from the source website, processing the images and preparing the training, validation and test data for training the model in tensorflow.
+This is the pipeline for downloading the images from the DigitalGlobe website, processing the images and preparing the training, validation and test data for training the model in tensorflow.

 ### Process Flow